Benjins/GBADev/README.md

  * ~~Export header from animations file~~
  * Keep track of sprites exported in asset.h, prevent dupes
  * Way in code to remove Animations and Timers
- * Define entity data in code, parse it to manifest in editor
  * Improve palette gen to actually get 256 colours